robyvandamme/dotbump/README.md

         --logfile    The file to send the log output to
     -t, --type       The bump type.
 Defaults to `minor`.
 Available options are `minor` and `patch`
     -o, --output     Output file name.
 The name of the file to write the result to.
-The output format is json
+The output format is json -c, --config     The nuget config file to use.
+Defaults to `./nuget.config`

 ```